kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 The numbers tell their own story.
 I would have expected the two sets of raster images output by `pdftocairo` and `pdftoppm` to be roughly equal in size, given their identical options during invocation.
 Strangely, they are not, at least for the JPEGs.
 This could be either because of different defaults, or different algorithms, or something else: I simply do not know.

 It appears that `pdftoppm` gives marginally smaller file sizes for JPEG than `pdftocairo`.
-Moreover, when `pdftoppm` is used to convert directly from PDF to JPEG, the file size is smaller than when PNG is used as an intermediate file format and conversion to JPEG is by `convert` from `ImageMagick`.
+Moreover, when `pdftoppm` is used to convert _directly_ from PDF to JPEG, the file size is smaller than when PNG is used as an intermediate file format and conversion to JPEG is by `convert` from `ImageMagick`.

-One other takeaway is that text-rich images are better rendered in PNG than JPEG.
+One other takeaway is that text-rich images are better rendered in PNG than JPEG, as we have already noted.
 The PDF and PNG image file sizes are of the same order of magnitude, whereas the JPEGs are an order of magnitude larger.

 ### Why is `ImageMagick` disallowed for PDF to raster?